 Policy & Advocacy

 Serving with FoodCorps is in many ways about community organizing.
 Members build skills around mobilizing their communities towards a unified cause.
-We encourage alums to share their stories from service in order to build the case for policy platforms that support our work.
-We’re proud of our alumni who advocate for or implement policies and programs that help kids grow up healthy.
+We encourage alums to share their stories from service to help build the case for policies that support healthy food access and education.
+Many commit to building careers focused on this very work.

 Southwest Regional Farm to School Lead, USDA